Teal Sherer: Early career

-While in college, Teal performed in plays such as The House of Bernarda Alba and Antigone.
+While in college, Sherer performed in plays such as The House of Bernarda Alba and Antigone.
 In addition to performance, she participated more and more fully in the aspects of live theatre, such as stage management, ushering, and ticket sales.
 In addition, she performed with the Full Radius Dance Company, a physically integrated dance troupe.
-Her first role in a feature film was in 2004, in Kenneth Branagh's film Warm Springs alongside Cynthia Nixon, Kathy Bates, Branagh himself, and Felicia Day.
+Her first role in a feature film was in 2004, in Kenneth Branagh's film Warm Springs.

-Current Productions
+My Gimpy Life

-In 2011 Teal created a pilot called "My Gimpy Life", envisioned as a comedy, written by Gabe Uhr, and directed by Sean Becker.
-It premiered at ITVfest on August 6, 2011..
-The second season of "My Gimpy Life" began its Kickstarter campaign on May 15, 2013.
+In 2011, Sherer created a pilot called "My Gimpy Life", envisioned as a comedy, written by Gabe Uhr and directed by Sean Becker.
+The show tells the story of a disabled actress in Hollywood.
+In 2014, the series was renewed for a second season thanks to a campaign on Kickstarter.